Agile methodology definition

 - Collaboration is fostered with regular team communication around sprints

-Challenges of Agile
+Challenges of the Agile method

 - Change management is a concern with engrained systems and processes